Bringing vintage documentation back to life

 What’s next?

-All my Markdown files are available with the RAG server sources,
+All my Markdown files are available alongside the RAG server sources, nothing is hidden, everything can be read, improved, extended.

-And if you feel like contributing, sharing documents, fixes, or ideas: get in touch.
-On my own, I won’t be able to keep this service alive forever, and I would really love it to become a useful tool for everyone who loves retro computing.
+And if you want to contribute — documents, fixes, ideas get in touch.
+On my own, I can’t keep this running forever, and I’d love for it to become a genuinely useful tool for retro-computing enthusiasts.

 Enjoy 😄